browserengineering/book/book/visual-effects.md

 characteristics.
 Thhey apply:

 * *after* layout and painting is done, and
-* to large pieces of the DOM (often a whole subtree)
+* to large pieces of the DOM---often a whole subtree---and not just one node.

  To implement them, we'll add a new phase of rendering called *compositing*.
 It will go after paint and before drawing.